The purpose of this article is to clear up issues with casting in C++.

 Some general comments are appropriate before proceeding.

 First, good C++ programmers avoid casting whenever possible.
-Casting has terrible results, including runtime overhead and incorrect conversions, unless adequately understood.
+Casting often has terrible results, including runtime overhead and incorrect conversions, unless adequately understood.

 Third, be afraid whenever you see or feel the need for casting.
+Usually, there are better alternatives.

 Conversions come in two varieties.
-Implicit conversions include things like int to float and visa versa.
+Implicit conversions include things like int

 double d1 = 3.14159, d2;